carmine560/trading-assistant/README.md

 ### Startup Script ###

-The following actions and options configure the processing of Hyper SBI 2 pre- and post-startup and during running.
+The following action and options configure the processing of Hyper SBI 2 pre- and post-startup and during running.

 ``` ini